cunarist/transle/README.md

 - `native`: Rust crates.
 - `lib`: Dart modules for Flutter.
 - `pubspec.yaml`: Flutter settings and dependencies.
-Do not remove dependencies with `cunarist-app-template` comment.
 - `.env`: Environment variables that will be loaded before compilation.
 This is useful when some dependency requires the location of external source files such as C++ libraries to be informed through an environment variable.
 - `.external_zip_url`: URLs of external libraries that should be downloaded through an automated Python script.